 We are from time to time subject to legal proceedings and claims that arise in the ordinary course of business, such as claims brought by our clients in connection with commercial disputes and employment claims made by our current or former employees.
 For example, two of our former employees filed a complaint against us alleging they were terminated in violation of Florida's Whistleblower Act and are seeking unspecified damages, including back pay, compensatory damages, punitive damages and attorneys' fees.
 Litigation, regardless of merit, may result in substantial costs and may divert management's attention and resources, which may harm our business.
 In addition, legal claims that have not yet been asserted against us may be asserted in the future, including by our equityholders pertaining to the LLC Conversion.
 For example, the allocation of common stock among the existing holders of LLC units in the LLC Conversion and the translation of certain rights under the LLC Agreement to equivalent rights in a Delaware corporation are complex and could result in claims being asserted against us by certain of our existing stockholders.
 In particular, certain existing stockholders may argue that they are entitled to a greater percentage of our outstanding shares prior to this offering relative to other existing stockholders, and further reallocating shares among our existing stockholders may be impractical following this offering.
-In addition, we are obligated to provide rights to certain of equivalent or that they are entitled to additional shares based on issuances of common stock that will occur in connection with this offering, even if we believe these rights do not apply.
+In addition, we are obligated to provide rights to certain holders that are equivalent to the rights they had under the LLC Agreement.
+Some of these stockholders may argue that the rights we offered are not equivalent or that they are entitled to additional shares based on issuances of common stock that will occur in connection with this offering, even if we believe these rights do not apply.
 Any such claims, regardless of whether they have merit, may result in changes to our capitalization that we did not anticipate.